Sanders Coaches: Routes

 Sanders operates the majority of bus services in North Norfolk.

 When Stagecoach in Norfolk ceased operations in April 2018, Sanders took over the eastern section of its Coasthopper route, between Wells-next-the-Sea and Cromer, which Sanders extended to North Walsham.
 At Wells, it connects with Lynx's Coastliner which goes to Hunstanton and King's Lynn.
 In 2021 and 2022, six new MCV Evora-bodied Volvo B8RLEs were bought for the service.
+Chris Haslam of The Sunday Times named the Coasthopper and Coastliner "the two best buses in Britain."

 In 2021, the firm introduced the number 8 Holt Hopper service, a local service operating within Holt, funded by section 106 contributions from local housing estates.
+This route was withdrawn on 2 September 2023, due to low patronage.

+Many improvements to local services have been made in recent years, in part due to bus service improvement plan funding from the UK government.
+These include increased frequencies on the X55 route between Norwich and North Walsham via Coltishall, the 54 Between Norwich and North Walsham Via Badersfield, the 43 between Norwich and Aylsham/ Reepham, and the X40/X41/X44/44A between Norwich and Sheringham via Cromer, among other improvements.

+Fleet

+As of 2023, Sanders has a fleet of 85, a mixture of buses and coaches, a majority of which have Volvo chassis.